sharma-bharat/PrepMetData/README.md

 - Renamed to 'PAR'
 - Calculated the mean of the following plots every time step for the from 1997 to 2012
   - 'PAR'
-  - 'PAR' had values from only one plot for 1997-2007 and from two plots for 2008-2012, which were averaged
+  - 'PAR' had values from only one plot for 1997-2007 and from two plots for 2008-2012, which were averaged and saved in the same csv/txt file.

 ### Variable "Rn"
 - Net radiation (W/m^2)
 - Renamed to 'Rn'
 - Calculated the mean of the following plots every time step for the from 1997 to 2012
   - 'Rn'
-  - 'Rn' had values from only one plot for 1997-2007 and from two plots for 2008-2012, which were averaged
+  - 'Rn' had values from only one plot for 1997-2007 and from two plots for 2008-2012, which were averaged and saved in the same csv/txt file.